andresilva85/symphonyQA/README.md

 - Utilizes the Cypress GitHub Action for running Cypress tests.
 - Uses the `GITHUB_TOKEN` secrets for authentication.

+# Test Report - MochaAwesome

+This project uses Mochawesome for test reporting.
+After running the tests, you can find the HTML report in the mochawesome-report directory(reports\html).
+Open the index.html file in a web browser to view the detailed test report

 **Note:** For the GitHub Actions workflow to work, you should set up the necessary secrets in your GitHub repository settings

 ## Contributing